Four reasons why bible-based dream interpretation can be fun – in the context of a relationship with God.

 - The answer: DREAMS

 The word ‘fantasies’ tells us the straightforward meaning of the answer: The word ‘dreams‘ can also mean ‘fantasies’.

-The rest of the clue is more cryptic: The first letter of the the word ‘Daughter’ gives us the letter D. The next part of the clue, ‘has’ tells us that we need to add something else to this.
-The final part of the clue, ‘lots’, gives us the word ‘REAMS’. (‘Reams’ means ‘lots’).
-So put them together D + REAMS equates to ‘Daughter has lots’.
+The rest of the clue is more cryptic: The first letter of the the word ‘daughter’ gives us the letter D. The next part of the clue, ‘has’, tells us that we need to add something else to this.
+The final part of the clue, ‘lots’, gives us the word ‘REAMS’ (‘reams’ means ‘lots’).
+So, when we put them together, D + REAMS equates to ‘daughter has lots’.